- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- Has a change in erectile function or in the amount of semen
+- Has an unexpected change in erectile function or in the amount of semen

-- Has any sexual problems or questions concerning sexual activity
+- Has any sexual problems or questions about sexual activity

 For more in-depth information, contact the American Cancer Society at 1-800-227-2345 and ask for Sexuality for the Woman With Cancer or Sexuality for the Man With Cancer.
-For questions about fertility, such as freezing eggs or sperm before chemo, ask for Fertility and Women With Cancer or Fertility and Men With Cancer.
-You can also find information on our website, www.cancer.org.
+We also have more on fertility concerns, such as freezing eggs or sperm before chemo.
+Visit www.cancer.org for more information.

 Last Revised: 06/08/2015